DC-analysis/dclab/README.rst

-This is a Python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) data sets; an essential part of `ShapeOut <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut>`__.
+This is a Python library for the post-measurement analysis of real-time deformability cytometry (RT-DC) datasets; an essential part of `ShapeOut <https://github.com/ZELLMECHANIK-DRESDEN/ShapeOut>`__.

 Documentation